PrahaTurbo/JustWeather/README.md

 ## General Information
 This is a simple weather app.
 The app uses [OpenWeather API](https://openweathermap.org/api/one-call-api#current) to get weather data.

 The app has the ability to search by locations.
-For this purpose, the app uses `MapKit`.
+For this purpose, it uses `MapKit`.
 When the user taps on a search result, the app sends the name of the location to `CoreLocation` to get the coordinates.
-If it retrieves the coordinates successfully, the application uses them for API request.
+If it retrieves the coordinates successfully, it uses them for API request.

 All favorite cities app saves in Documents Directory.